What Is An MVNO?

 To better understand what an MVNO is, and more importantly how they can offer such cheap cell phone plans, let’s take a look at how the wireless industry is set up.

-In the United States, there are four major carriers: Verizon, AT&T, Sprint, and T-Mobile.
+In the United States, there are four major carriers: AT&T, T-Mobile, Verizon, and Dish.

 These major carriers are called MNOs, or Mobile Network Operators, because they build and operate their own networks across the United States.